From deep roots grow new branches

 Mar 27, 2025

 The first quarter of 2025 has already surpassed all expectations for everyone at I Can for Kids (iCAN).
 First, we were excited to report how our donors and supporters enabled us to reach a record number of kids in 2024 – nearly 42,000!
-Second, we welcomed three additional agencies we welcomed three additional agencies to our partnership network to help us reach more kids in more communities.
+Second, we welcomed three additional agencies to our partnership network to help us reach more kids in more communities.
 And third, we’re now thrilled to announce our expansion into rural areas across central Alberta, thanks to funding from Nutrien and our new collaboration with McMan Central based out of Innisfail.

 “Nutrien is Feeding the Future by providing the nutrients and services farmers need to grow healthy, sustainable, and resilient crops around the world.
 As a global leader in agriculture, we work every day to strengthen food security.
 Our long-standing partnership with I Can for Kids allows us to help address food security, right here in Alberta.
 We’re elated to be alongside I Can for Kids as they expand their successful approach to providing dignified access to healthy food to rural Central Alberta, where many of our farmer customers are working tirelessly to grow the food we need here in Canada and around the world.”